-William Hall, President, CCCS
+William Hall, President

 I have worked in education for the past 46 years as teacher, counselor, principal and consultant.
 I am also a certified core adjunct faculty member at National University, working with aspiring teachers, administrators and counselors.
-I enjoy serving as a board member of Community Collaborative Charter School.
+I enjoy serving as a board member of County Collaborative Charter School.
 Doing so affords me, as well as all board members, an opportunity to affect policies, procedures, and programs that have a direct, positive impact upon students.

-Steve Fraire, Vice President, CCCS
+Steve Fraire, Clerk

 I have been a career educator for over 38 years beginning in the bay area as a Principal, Assistant Principal, Director of Student Activities, SARB/Truancy Intervention Coordinator, Special Education and Juvenile Court School teacher and then with the San Diego County Office of Education as Coordinator of Child Welfare, Attendance, and School Safety.
 I currently serve on the California Department of Education School Attendance Review Board and Southern California Charter School Boards.
 I have been Past President of the Southern Section California Association Coordinators of Child Welfare and Attendance and the Marin County Juvenile Justice Commission.
 I have been awarded Marin County Educator of the Year and have received a State Assembly Resolution for Dedication to Education and Marin County Board of Supervisors Resolution of Commendation for Service to the Educational Community.